alexhsamuel/apsis/docs/configuring-jobs.rst

     params: ["date", "message"]

 If `params` is omitted, the job has no parameters.

-Parameters aren't required;
-a job without parameters can be run repeatedly, just like a cron job.
+Parameters aren't required; a job without parameters can be run repeatedly, just like a cron job.

 Metadata
 --------

 A job can store arbitrary metadata, such as descriptive text, tags, and operator instructions.
 The `metadata` key accepts arbitrary subkeys.
-Currently, Apsis only understands the `description` metadata key; others are preserved but not used.
+None affect how runs of the job are executed.

+Apsis does understand certain metadata keys.
+The `description` key contains descriptive Markdown text shown in the UI.

 .. code:: yaml